Olical/tm-challenge/README.md

 # Thought Machine challenge

-Get running instantly with `./run.sh` (as long as you have npm installed).
+To get started, run `npm install` to fetch all dependencies and `npm start` to spin up the development server.
+The npm commands proxy through to gulp, if you wish to execute gulp commands directly, you need to have it installed with the `-g` option (`npm install -g gulp`).

+You can use `gulp test` or `npm test` to lint and test the source as well as `gulp test-watch` to continually run them as files change.
 Below are my "workings out" and thoughts as I go along.

 ## Key requirements